- Darwin DavisCross-Sector Alliances, Navigating Organizational Change

 Richard Rivera is President of Renew & Redesign Consulting an organizational consulting firm, specializing in organizational change/transformation, leadership/executive development, strategic planning and human resource training for nonprofit, government, and healthcare organizations.
 Richard’s expertise includes specialized services around executive coaching, leadership development, strategic conversations, board development, employee engagement, resource development, and organizational assessments.

-Richard has served as lead consultant/facilitator for several of Baruch College’s Marxe School of Public and International Affairs’ Executive Programs.
+Richard has served as lead consultant/facilitator for several Executive Programs at the Austin W. Marxe School of Public and International Affairs at Baruch College.
 He is a global steward of the Art of Hosting (AOH) Conversations That Matter and has facilitated AOH trainings at the Riverside Church, The Center for Social Innovation and numerous child welfare and school programs.
 At the Adelphi University School of Social Work, Center For Nonprofit Leadership, Richard serves as an organizational change consultant and executive coach.
 He also served as coach/facilitator for Columbia University’s Management Development Program.
 As a member of the Drucker Foundation’s “Organizational Assessment Tool” team, Richard has conducted presentations to board and executive leaders across the nation.

 Richard received his M.S.W. degree from Columbia University, School of Social Work.